bourkee3/Github_Access/README.md

                               https://plot.ly/~bourkee3

+The data used to create these charts is in my repository as Data.csv.
+Below is a brief description of how I gathered this data:

+Data collected from the interrogation of the API.
 The writing of the code required installation of the following packages: plotly, jsonlite, dplyr, httpuv, httr.

-Data collected from the interrogation of the API.

 Starting with the user "khotyn"
 First I collected all of the Github accounts who "khotyn" follows